 Wrap-Up Of Camping Near Gettysburg National Park

-You can make Gettysburg your home base by camping near Gettysburg National Park and taking day trips to other points of interest.
+You can make Gettysburg your home base by camping near Gettysburg National Park and taking day trips to other points of interest, or you can book one of the campgrounds near Gettysburg and take trips to the battlefield.

 As you can see, whether you have a large RV, prefer a simple tent, or want to stay in cottage or cabin, you can find your perfect getaway or home-away-from-home in Gettysburg.